BinaryStudioAcademy/bsa-2024-gitfit/docs/specification.md

 The "Create Project Modal" includes:

 - “Name” field.
+The "Name" field should have a character limit between 1 and 50 characters.
+This should be synchronized with the database field.
+The field is required.
 - “Description” field.
+The field is optional and should allow up to 1000 characters.
+A character counter should be displayed below the text area, indicating the current character count (e.g., "100/1000").
 - “Create” button: When clicked, submits the form, closes the modal, and adds the new project to the top of the "Projects" list.
 - “Close” icon: When clicked, the modal is closed.